 Adele Reinhartz (Ed.)
 (2013) Bible and Cinema: Fifty Key Films—This book discusses fifty films in which the Bible or some aspect of the Bible plays a role.

 Robert C. Ring (2011) Sci-Fi Movie Freak—Lists some of the most notable science-fiction films from the "Best of the Best" to "Lesser-Known Gems" and "The Failures."
-The films overall comprise a popular list.

 Graham Roberts and Heather Wallis (2002) Key Film Texts—The authors presented a mainstream leaning list of recommended films.